fregmented/openauto/Readme.md

 ## Build Guide
 #### Local build instructions for Raspberry Pi
+#### Building all components of OpenDash should be in the following order:
+1. aasdk
+2. qt-gstreamer
+3. OpenAuto
+4. Dash

 Having <a href="https://github.com/openDsh/aasdk">aasdk</a> built and installed first, is a prequisite for this task.
 Please complete the necessary aasdk steps before proceeding here.